 Naftogaz is using the Norwegian firm in two gas price disputes with Gazprom

 Wikborg Rein has practised international arbitration since its foundation in 1923, particularly in the area of shipping.
-It has expanded significantly since 2000, when it opened an office in Singapore, followed by a Shanghai office in 2002.
+It opened an office in Singapore in 2000 and a Shanghai office in 2002.
 It also has offices in Bergen, Oslo and London.

 The London office expanded in 2010 with the hire of three English partners – Clare Calnan, Chris Grieveson and Robert Jardine-Brown – part of a strategy by the firm to follow its clients into the international arena.
 It reckons to be the largest non-UK specialist shipping law firm and the only Norwegian firm with a significant English law capability.